>_Cybersec.Reviews

 Disclaimer This blog series is not representative of processes or procedures that are unique to my employer or any other company.
 This article series is meant to provide information that is agnostic and to educate those who aspire to be a cybersecurity analyst.
 Overview Purpose of This Blog The goal of this series to provide insight into working in cybersecurity (specifically an analyst role) to anyone, technically skilled or not.
 I was inspired to write this blog series after having many people inquire about how to get into working in the defensive side of Cybersecurity which is commonly an analyst role, which has been my first position in security.
 More

 (Wannacry Ransomware) Note- This challenge write-up is a “blind analysis”, which was written prior to viewing the answer section of this course.
 I include how I answered questions, if I got it right or wrong, and why as a reflection for further learning.
 (Contains spoilers!)
-Practical Malware analysis and Triage “WannaCry” Challenge This write up comes from the PMAT course that was produced by Husky Hacks.
-My review of this course can be seen here- https://cybersec.
-More
+Practical Malware analysis and Triage “WannaCry” Challenge The course is available here for $30 Monthly Subscription (All Access Pass TCM Academy)- https://academy.tcm-sec.com/p/the-all-access-pass?affcode=770707_o6lvcuwx (Affiliate Link) More

 Video Review Key Points Release Date: September 2021 Date Reviewed: February 2023 Author/Creator: Husky Hacks (https://huskyhacks.dev/) Subject(s): Malware Analysis, Sandbox Lab Setup, Virtual Box, Reverse Engineering, Report Writing, Static Analysis, Dynamic Analysis, Windows API, Malware Techniques, YARA Rule Writing Prerequisite(s): Familiarity With The Windows OS, Windows/Linux Command Line Experience, Basic Understanding of Programming Medium: Video Course, Hands on Exercises, Written Content Length: 9 Hours Video Content Price: $30 Monthly Subscription (All Access Pass TCM Academy) More